 Advertisers often complain about cost stability and an inability to scale.
 There are Facebook ad bid strategies that may improve these results.

 Are you not getting the cost per event that you’d like?
-Are you having trouble maintaining a stable cost when raising your budget?
+Are you having trouble maintaining a stable cost when raising your A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis.?
 Bid strategies could help.

 Let’s take a closer look at these bid strategies, how they work, and how you might use them.